bhavitha-hue/RTL-Design-and-Verification-of-a-16-Bit-Five-Stage-Pipelined-RISC-Processor/README.md

 ## Project Overview

-Traditional processor designs can be difficult to understand without a hands-on implementation.
 This project builds a fully functional **16-bit RISC processor** from scratch in Verilog HDL, featuring:

 - 5-stage pipeline architecture (IF → ID → EX → MEM → WB)
 - Custom 16-bit ISA with 15 instructions